Selva277/E-Commerce_Support_Chatbot-PoC-/README.md

 ### POST `/api/chat`

-Send a message to the chatbot.
+Send a message to the chatbot with conversation context.

 **Request:**
 ```json